 What makes microplastics so tragic is that not only are they extremely durable and take hundreds of years to decompose, they also don’t generally float at the top of the ocean but rather somewhere between the surface and the sea floor.
 Marine animals mistake them for food and end up starving with their stomachs full of plastic.
 As a part of the food chain, these plastics accumulate in larger animals and also end up in the food we eat.

 Of course, we are concerned that our products are polluting the environment with microparticles.
 We want to tackle the problem at its roots: in the materials that we use.
-Either these products shouldn’t shed any microfibers at all, or they should be biodegradable.
-Or both ... with full functionality of course.
-We have already found some promising initial approaches that we're testing.
+Either these materials shouldn’t shed any microfibers at all or what they do shed should be biodegradable... without any loss to functionality of course.
+We have already found some promising initial approaches that we are testing.